VoltrefferNL/FENC-News-App/README.md

 You can view a live version of this project [here](https://fenc-news-app.netlify.app)

 NC News is a reddit-copy that allows a user to view a list of articles, comment & vote on them and sort articles according to creation time, votes and amount of comments.
+Please note that this app requieres Node v13.8 as a minimum.

 The back end can be found here: [github](https://github.com/VoltrefferNL/BENC-News-App).